florale/multilevelcoda/README.md

 - [Compositional Substitution Multilevel Analysis](https://florale.github.io/multilevelcoda/articles/D-substitution.html)

 ## Citing `multilevelcoda` and related software
-When using multilevelcoda, please cite one or more of the following publications:
+We work hard to develop and maintain multilevelcoda.
+When using multilevelcoda, we would appreciate if you could please cite the following publications:

 -   Le F., Dumuid D., Stanford T. E., Wiley J. F. (2024).
     Bayesian multilevel compositional data analysis with the R package multilevelcoda.